 - Who can forget about Jungle Fever?
 This Arc focuses on Fido who finally confess his love of the cat name Sabrina in front of everyone in Babylon Gardens.
 Some are shocked while some already knew that.

-- And now, as of April 2014, Heaven's Not Enough, King has finally figured out that Pete still has an ace up his sleeve, which in a condensed form means that Pete is not forfeiting the cosmic game he's playing.
+- The big storyline of 2014, Heaven's Not Enough.
+King has finally figured out that Pete still has an ace up his sleeve, which in a condensed form means that Pete is not forfeiting the cosmic game he's playing.
 Furthermore, he doesn't actually need him to fight as his avatar.
 However, it doesn't stop Pete from continuing on with his contract to King, just to torture him some more.
 Except, in a completely unexpected twist, Bailey takes the fall for King and signs Pete's contract, becoming his avatar.
 Now she has been whisked away to who-knows-where to duel against Spirit Dragon, where it is expected that she will be gone for a very long time from reality's point of view.
 Then Fox finds out who his best friend really is...

 - Wham Line: